sevkibaba/CheckApp/README.md

 - Respect (http://respect.github.io/Validation/docs/install.html)
 - jQuersy-confirm.js (There is an inline code that gets jQueryconfirm.js)

-I may have missed some other libraries, if you get errors please contact me and update this file.
+I may have missed some other libraries, if you get errors please contact me and I will update this file.

-In the first Commit we have can create user, add products and add a simple check.
+In the first commit we can create user, add products and add a simple check.
 User can change password.
 I think that's all for now :)

 Special notes:
-- You can get an error on firts launch of the app from your local host.
-There is an error coming from the functions that retrieve old data when user enters wrong values on a form.
-I tried solving this with an if clause but I see I couldn't.
+- You can get an error on first launch of the app from your local host.
+There is an error coming from one of the functions that retrieve old data when user enters wrong values on a form.
+I tried solving this with an if clause but I couldn't.
 (Fixed on second commit)

-- Database user names and passwords are available on the app.php file lines 18,19
+- Database usernames and passwords are available in the app.php file, at lines 18 and 19.

 PHP Admin:
-- Create a database called 'codecourse'.
+- Created a database called 'codecourse'.
 We will change it later, it is connected on the app.php under bootstrap folder, line 17.
 - Create checks table (
     check_row_id
     check_id